-Registered Shareholders may wish to vote by proxy whether or not they are able to attend the Meeting in person.
 Registered Shareholders may choose one of the following options to submit their proxy:

-- (a) completing, dating and signing the proxy and returning it to the Corporation's transfer agent, Computershare Trust Corporation of Canada ("Computershare"), by fax within North America at 1-866- 249-7775, outside North America at (416) 263-9524, or by mail to the 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1; - (b) using a touch-tone phone to transmit voting choices to a toll-free number.
+- (a) completing, dating and signing the proxy and returning it to the Corporation's transfer agent, Computershare Trust Corporation of Canada ("Computershare"), by fax within North America at 1-866-249-7775, outside North America at (416) 263-9524, or by mail to the 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1; - (b) using a touch-tone phone to transmit voting choices to a toll-free number.
 Registered Shareholders must follow the instructions of the voice response system and refer to the enclosed proxy form for the toll-free number, the holder's account number and the control number; or - (c) using the internet through the website of the Corporation's transfer agent at www.investorvote.com.
 Registered Shareholders must follow the instructions that appear on the screen and refer to the enclosed proxy form for the holder's account number and the control number.